 | CSRD gap analysis checklist | Companies moving from awareness to implementation | How to identify missing data, weak controls, unclear owners and assurance gaps. |

-| ESG assurance explained | Finance, audit and sustainability teams | The difference between limited and reasonable assurance and what evidence providers may test. |
+| ESG assurance explained | Finance, audit and sustainability teams | The difference between limited and reasonable assurance, what the scope tells readers and which evidence providers may test. |

 | Sustainability reporting software | Teams assessing tools and vendors | What UK companies should check before buying reporting or carbon accounting software. |